happycube/cxadc-linux3/README.md

 ### Commands to Check for Signal Burst

 Create a video preview of signal.
 Depending on the RF signal type, you will get an unstable video or just a white flash on cable hookup.
-(Usuing video_size resolution for default 28.64 Mhz sample rate)
+(Using video_size values to give approximately the correct resolution for the default 28.64 Mhz sample rate)

 PAL: